 Indiana Housing Market Vitality

-Indiana metro area house prices are forecasted to outperform the national market over the next twelve months.
+Indiana metro area house prices are forecasted to track the national market over the next twelve months.
 Currently, the market is outperforming the overall U.S. market.
 Compared to 12-months ago, Indiana’s housing market has strengthened.
 Current local economic conditions support an estimated 7.8% increase in house prices over the next twelve months.
-Based on the housing market vitality of the fifteen metro housing markets which comprise it, Indiana’s housing market ranks eleventh amongst all states and D.C.
-The three-month outlook is positive.
+Based on the housing market vitality of the fifteen metro housing markets which comprise it, Indiana’s housing market ranks fourteenth amongst all states and D.C.
+The three-month outlook is neutral.

 Housing Market Vitality